mdileep/Indic.Scrabble/README.md

     * A tile placed on the board can be *altered* by adding new *tile(s)* to form a new Syllable.
     * Total of 14 tiles would be used with 7 Consonants and 7 Vowels + Modifiers instead of 7 tiles.
 Since Combining Consonants with Vowels and Modifiers is very frequent and in fact most of the Syllables ends with one of the vowels or modifiers.
 * Rest of the Scrabble rules to stay as it is.
+* Note: All the rules and scoring system is not yet implemented.

 ## Languages